CSCfi/hpc-container-wrapper/README.md

     - Save used build files to <install_dir>/share

-**Sidenote:**
+**NOTE**

-Permissions for the files inside the file system image is determined by the current umask and permissions for the target installation folder!
+Permissions for installation files are determined by the current umask and permissions for the target installation folder!
+Files inside the the squashfs are set to world readable to allow copying when installations are updated by other that the original creator.
+Limit access by setting correct permissions on on the sqfs image itself.

 ## Implemented Frontends